 The first signs of mole activity are heaps of soil excavated from lawns and flowerbeds (molehills).

 Seedlings and other small plants in flower beds and vegetable plots can be damaged by moles tunnelling through the soil.

-Those are the two main signs of a mole infestation and they are most visible during spring, early summer and autumn.
-Due to the higher temperatures in the summer, moles tend to dig their tunnels deeper in the ground, and their presence isn’t as evident.
+Those are the two main signs of a mole infestation, which are most visible in the spring, early summer, and autumn.
+The higher temperatures in the summer cause moles to dig their tunnels deeper in the ground, which makes them harder to spot.